When February rolls around and Valentine’s Day with it, I suddenly start craving more red in my house. Anyone else?

 “The original board-and-batten wainscoting, built-in cupboards, and exposed beam ceilings were remarkably intact, though the fir floorboards were buried under layers of linoleum and indoor-outdoor carpet.
 The homeowners refinished the floors and freshened the woodwork with durable white marine paint.”

-Head to Better Homes and Gardens for more photos and information.
+Head to Better Homes and Gardens to read the article.